calmevening/yua-clock/README.md

 # yua-clock
 A clock with [Yua Kusunoki](https://scienceadventure.wiki.gg/wiki/Kusunoki_Yua) on it.
+Displays time all the way to miliseconds; it uses the local time of your computer and **not** UTC.
 Slightly altered from the tweet I showed it in, this is just the clock part of the program.
 I made Yua Utilities as an ffmpeg wrapper and just added the clock part into it.

 ## Downloading
 If you are a normal person and just want to use the app go to Releases and click "1.0.0.0" and download Yua.Clock.exe